gui2de/lines/2-research-ethics/IRB.md

 # GU IRB Account Creation
 - The new GU IRB system is called [GU-Medstar](https://gumedstarirb.georgetown.edu) (The old GU electronic IRB system was called [eRIC](http://eric.georgetown.edu) and was discontinued as of May 1, 2019)
 - If you already have an account with the IRB, you can sign in into the GU-Medstar portal with your GU netID and password using the "Georgetown Users" column.
     - If you haven't had an IRB account set up yet, you will need to request a new account.
 Fill out the form for new account available [here](https://georgetown.app.box.com/s/ig6y4xuf6oo9p4jlvphjyze4c0cmciae) and send it to irboard@georgetown.edu.
 They will notify you when your account is activated.
 NOTE: The IRB asks you to allow 7 or more business days for activation.
-After your registration request is approved, you can log into GU-Medstar using your GU netID and password.

 # GU IRB study setup
 Before setting up your study in the IRB, review the IRB checklists on whether you need IRB review and what protocols your study falls under.